Michelle Roark

-Michelle Roark (born November 16, 1974) is an American freestyle skier who has competed since 1995, mainly in moguls.
+Michelle Roark is an American freestyle skier who has competed since 1995, mainly in moguls.
 She is a two-time Olympian, World Cup Champion, World Champion silver medalist FIS Freestyle World Ski Championships 2003 in Deer Valley, Utah and National Champion.
 She has a half a dozen World Cup victories and a handful of World Cup podium finishes.
 Roark was named to the US team for the 2006 Winter Olympics and 2010 Winter Olympics.

 Business career

-Roark is a cum laude graduate of Colorado School of Mines in chemical engineering, scientist of bioenergetics, certified perfumer, author and wellness entrepreneur.
-She is the founder and CEO of a bioenergetics lab based in Denver, Colorado, where she also runs and operates a 'Wellness Salon Spa'.
+Roark is a cum laude graduate of Colorado School of Mines in chemical engineering, scientist of bioenergetics, certified perfumer, author, public speaker and wellness entrepreneur.
+She is the founder and CEO of a bioenergetics lab based in Denver, Colorado, where she also runs and operates an award winning 'Wellness Salon Spa'.